theMagicalKarp/python-xml-parsing-benchmark/README.md

 * re (regular expressions)
   * 0.54 seconds per sample
 * minidom
-  * Read over 6 gigs of memory while trying to load the file and unable to finish the first profile run.
+  * Read over 6 gigs of memory while trying to load the file and was unable to finish the first profile run.

-### Parsing the small xml (books.xml) file with 100000 samples.
+### Parsing the small xml (books.xml) collecting 100000 samples.

 * lxml
   * 0.0002 seconds per sample (etree)